Richard Randall Art Studio: History

 The Richard Randall Art Studio was purpose-built in 1900 as a two-storey timber studio and residence for Queensland artist Richard John Randall.
 While located at its original address at 72 Cordelia Street, South Brisbane, it served as the artist's residence, art studio, classroom and gallery for the last 6 years of his life, before his untimely death in 1906 at the age of 37.
 Subsequently, used as a residence, the upper floor of the studio was saved from demolition in 1988 when it was purchased by the Brisbane City Council and moved to a site in Musgrave Park.
 In 2007 the studio was relocated for a second time to its current location within the grounds of Brisbane Botanic Gardens at Toowong.

 Richard John Randall was born in Brisbane in 1869, the first son of George and Naomi Randall, former domestic servants who had recently emigrated from England to Brisbane.
 Growing up in South Brisbane, where his parents owned an increasingly successful retail business, Richard and his younger brother George (born in 1871) were both educated at the Brisbane Normal School.
 Richard went on to attend art classes at the Brisbane Technical College, which had been formed in 1882, operating under the control of the Brisbane School of Arts.
 While studying there he won awards for drawing and modelling.
-Watercolours and drawings by Richard were also included in the fine arts section of Queensland National Association exhibitions in the late 1880s.
+Watercolors and drawings by Richard were also included in the fine arts section of Queensland National Association exhibitions in the late 1880s.

 Queensland's art scene was still in its infancy in the late 19th century.
 The first art society was formed in 1887, the primary aims of which were to promote the fine arts and to establish annual exhibitions in Brisbane at a time when artists had almost no venues for exhibiting and selling their works.
 The Society was also seen as an important step towards forming a gallery for Queensland, such as had already been established in Sydney and Melbourne.
 The first exhibition held by the Society took place in the Masonic Hall in Alice Street, Brisbane, on 14 August 1888.

 In 1881 Richard's father George Randall was appointed Queensland Emigration Agent to Britain, a position that required him to take extended tours to England.
-There, he would travel around the various counties encouraging emigration to Queensland, engaging particularly with agricultural labourers.
+There, he would travel around the various counties encouraging emigration to Queensland, engaging particularly with agricultural laborers.
 Between 1881 and 1902, George Randall travelled to England 4 times in the position of Emigration Agent, his longest trip lasting 5 years.
 In the meantime, the profits from the Randall family's South Brisbane business allowed the family to invest extensively in real estate and establish a large farming property at Birkdale, known as Somersby Grange.